 - Sylvester Stallone – Creed as Rocky Balboa

 Steven Spielberg leads with love.
-That’s why he is surrounded by so many people who love to work with him.
+That’s why he is surrounded by many people who love working with him.

 Louis C.K. presents the Oscar for Best Documentary – Short Subject